sxw022020/BookMyHotel-Backend/Notes.md

     - It is typically used to inject configuration properties or other values into Spring-managed beans.
 17. `@ManyToOne`
     - Defines a many-to-one relationship between two entities.
+    - This annotation is used on the child entity ("Many") to specify that it has a many-to-one relationship with a parent entity ("One").
     - ***Many***: current class (i.e. current entity)
     - ***One***: another class (i.e. another entity) which is annotated by `@ManyToOne`
+    - `@JoinColumn(name = "xxx", referencedColumnName = "xxx")`
+      - Joins two tables in a many-to-one or one-to-one relationship.
+      - `name`
+        - specifies name of foreign key in current class (i.e. current entity)
+      - `referencedColumnName`
+        - specifies the name of the primary key column in another class (i.e. another entity)
+        - If the `referencedColumnName` attribute is not specified, Spring framework will use the default primary key column name of the referenced entity.
+      - ***Note:***
+        - If the `@JoinColumn` annotation is not used, Spring framework will generate a default foreign key column name based on the name of the field or property that represents the relationship.
+    - `@MapsId`
+      - Maps a child entity's primary key to its parent entity's primary key.
     ```java
     public class Stay {
         @Id